Kim Rhodenbaugh: University of Texas

-Rhodenbaugh attended the University of Texas at Austin, where she swam for coach Richard Quick's Texas Longhorns swimming and diving team in National Collegiate Athletic Association (NCAA) competition.
+A 1989 graduate, Rhodenbaugh attended the University of Texas at Austin, where she swam for coach Richard Quick's Texas Longhorns swimming and diving team in National Collegiate Athletic Association (NCAA) competition.
 She won NCAA national championships in the women's 200-yard breaststroke (2:14.92) and 200-yard individual medley (2:01.93) in 1985.
+A highly accomplished team under Coach Quick, from 1985-1987 the Longhorn women swimmers had three consecutive team titles at the NCAA National Championships.